rishabh1403/blog-source/posts/coding/leetcode/2019/09/palindrome-number.md

 The idea is very simple

 - check is the number is less than zero
-- if the number is less than zero, take the absolute value of it
+- if the number is less than zero, return false
+- initialize a variable temp with X ( because we lose the initial value of X in the logic)
-- initialize a variable `reversed` with 0
+- initialize the reverse variable with 0
 - loop over the number until it's less than or equal to zero (at one point it will be)
 - now, muliply the reversed variable with 10 and add the last digit of the number to it
 - remove the last digit of x
 - when the loop ends, we will have our reversed number
-- if the reversed number is more than 2<sup>31</sup>, return 0
+- if the reversed number is equal to temp ( initial number ), return true
-- else, return the reversed integer with it's actual sign
+- else, false

 Let's see a simple implementation of the above logic.